telefonicaid/context-adapter/README.md

 As already mentioned, all this configuration parameters can also be adjusted using the [`config.js`](https://github.com/telefonicaid/context-adapter/blob/develop/config.js) file whose contents are self-explanatory.

+It is important to note that the Context Adapter component uses the `logops` module.
+For more information about how to further configure it, please visit [https://www.npmjs.com/package/logops](https://www.npmjs.com/package/logops).

 [Top](#section0)